 Furthermore, just like in any other metropolis, there are many annual national and international dance, R&B, jazz, rock and pop concerts in Amsterdam.
-Most of the major events are held in the Amsterdam ArenA, Ziggo Dome and the Heineken Music Hall.
+Most of the major events are held in the Amsterdam Arena, Ziggo Dome and the AFAS Live.
 Other concert venues include the Westergasfabriek, the Westerpark and the Java Island.

 Amsterdam has several weekly classical music concerts.
-The city is the home of two symphony orchestras, the Royal Concert Building Orchestra, and the Dutch Philharmonic Orchestra.
-The 125 year old Royal Concert Building Orchestra is internationally renowned for decades as "the best orchestra in the world."
-Both orchestras regularly perform at the Royal Concert Hall at the Museumplein.
+The city is the home of two symphony orchestras, the Royal Concert Hall Orchestra, and the Dutch Philharmonic Orchestra.
+The 125 year old Royal Concert Hall Orchestra is internationally renowned for decades as "the best orchestra in the world."
+Both orchestras regularly perform at the Koninklijk Concertgebouw (Royal Concert Hall) at the Museumplein.

-The in 1888 completed Royal Concert Building is, due to the exceptionally acoustics, pronounced as one of the best three halls in world for symphonic music.
-Annually, more than 750,000 music lovers visit the Royal Concert Building, making it also one of the busiest concert halls in the world.
+The in 1888 completed Koninklijk Concertgebouw (Royal Concert Hall) is, due to the exceptionally acoustics, pronounced as one of the best three halls in world for symphonic music.
+Annually, more than 750,000 music lovers visit the Koninklijk Concertgebouw (Royal Concert Hall), making it also one of the busiest concert halls in the world.